July 20, 2022 by Interchange Capital Partners

 If your family’s liquidity needs are adequately met with your current business setup, then keeping the business in the family is probably a good option.
 In some cases, significant amounts of an owner’s personal wealth might be tied up in the business, making it next to impossible to successfully retire without selling assets of the business or the entire business itself.
 If this is not the case for you, then you will have more options when it comes to how to structure your exit plan.
 You won’t be forced to sell to meet liquidity needs, but you also don’t have to keep the business if you would rather take the payout.

-Working with a financial professional who is skilled in business valuation can help you determine both what your business is worth and how much liquidity you currently have.
+Working with a business consultant who is skilled in business valuation can help you determine both what your business is worth and how much liquidity you currently have.
 Be sure to thoroughly assess these numbers before making a decision to keep the business or sell.

 About Brian

-Brian has a bachelor’s degree in psychology with a minor in business from Penn State and is a Certified Exit Planning Advisor (CEPA) and CERTIFIED FINANCIAL PLANNER™ professional.
-Brian is also the president of the Pittsburgh Exit Planning Chapter, which he helped found in 2019.
-The chapter’s mission is to give business owners a forum to become educated on how to build a valuable and transferable business through a proven process.
-Outside of work, Brian enjoys spending time with his wife, Natalie, and their daughters, Quinn and Blair.
-He is also an avid golfer and likes the occasional scotch and cigar.
+Outside of work, Brian enjoys spending quality time with his wife, Natalie, and their two daughters, Quinn and Blair.
+He is an avid golfer and enjoys the occasional scotch and cigar.
 To learn more about Brian, connect with him on LinkedIn.

 Interchange Capital Partners, LLC, (“INTERCHANGE CAPITAL PARTNERS”) is a registered investment adviser with the Securities and Exchange Commission providing investment advisory and financial planning services.
 Any reference to the terms “registered investment adviser” or “registered” does not imply that INTERCHANGE CAPITAL PARTNERS or any person associated with INTERCHANGE CAPITAL PARTNERS has achieved a certain level of skill or training.
 A copy of INTERCHANGE CAPITAL PARTNERS’s current written disclosure (ADV 2A Firm Brochure) discussing our advisory services and fees is available for your review upon request.
 INTERCHANGE CAPITAL PARTNERS, in addition to providing investment advisory and financial planning services, provides business consulting services.
 In connection with its business consulting services, INTERCHANGE CAPITAL PARTNERS does not provide tax or legal advice.